(2:8-10) Hypocrisy – its origins and signs

 What are the signs of a hypocrite?

 It is tricky to self-diagnose, because hypocrites become numb to their condition.
-Warning bells should ring if you these signs are apparent:
+Warning bells should ring if these signs are apparent:

 - Immersion in desire for worldly gain.